siwells/simonwells.org/content/teaching.md

 meta = "false"
 +++

-### Academic Service
+### Academic Service & Leadership

 I supervise honours, masters, and phd projects.
 I also develop and lead both modules and programmes globally as well as for specific external academic partners in the UK, Eire, & Myanmar.
 As a result I also serve on module and programme boards and have been a standing member of our Athena Swan committee since 2015.
 I am an academic representative to the Edinburgh Napier University Academic board.
+I developed and lead the successful [Global Online BSc Computing](https://www.napier.ac.uk/courses/bsc-bsc-computing-global-online-topup-ft-undergraduate-online-learning) degree programme.

 ### Current Taught Courses & Modules